Velocidex/velociraptor-docs/content/artifact_references/pages/windows.eventlogs.servicecreationcomspec.md

 name: Windows.EventLogs.ServiceCreationComspec
 description: |

-  This Detection hts on the string "COMSPEC" (nocase) in Windows Service Creation events.
+  This Detection hts on the string &quot;COMSPEC&quot; (nocase) in Windows Service Creation events.
 That is: EventID 7045 from the System event log.

   This detects many hack tools that leverage SCM based lateral movement